 Time is running out... and has been since 1971

-Plans were developed for Sandy Lake Regional Park, but not followed through on.
-Originally proposed as one of the "crown jewel" parks to be created in 1971, planning documents envisioned all of the Sandy Lake area protected along with a section of the Sackville River.
+Plans were developed for a larger Sandy Lake Regional Park, but not followed through on.
+Originally proposed as one of the "crown jewel" parks to be created in 1971, planning documents envisioned all of the Sandy Lake area protected along with a section of the Sackville River (see map at right).